jackokaiser/jackokaiser.github.io/_posts/2020-08-18-synaptic-learning.md

 The goal of learning is to find the weights which minimize this loss function: $$W^\star=argmin_W L(W)$$.

 To find the best weights, a naive approach would be to try random weights, evaluate the loss function, and simply keep the ones where the loss function is the smallest.
-In fact, this is what evolutionary algorithms are doing.
+This is the strategy of black-box optimization methods such as evolutionary algorithms.
 However, evaluating the loss function is expensive, and we would like to do it as few times as possible.
 To this end, the best method to date is gradient descent.
 The gradient of the loss by the weights $$\frac{\partial L}{\partial w_{ij}}$$ for all weights $$w_{ij} \in W$$ is computed at the same time the loss $$L(W)$$ is evaluated.
+Unlike black-box optimization, this requires to know what computations are performed by the model.
 By definition, the gradient of the loss by a weight $$w_{ij}$$ means **how an infinitesimal change in $$w_{ij}$$ affects the loss**.
 Therefore, by taking an (arbitrary small) step in the opposite direction of the gradient, we have good chances that the loss function will decrease.
-Gradient descent repeats this operation for all weights $$w_{ij} \in W$$ until the loss function stop decreasing:
+Gradient descent repeats this operation for all weights $$w_{ij} \in W$$ until the loss function stops decreasing:

 $$ w_{ij} \leftarrow w_{ij} - \alpha \times \frac{\partial L}{\partial w_{ij}},$$